The International Children's Peace Prize 2018Monday, September 3, 2018 - 14:17

 The latest International Children’s Peace Prize, in 2017 was awarded to sixteen-year-old Mohamad Al Jounde from Syria.
 In the Hall of Knights in The Hague Mohamad received the award from Children’s Peace Prize winner and Nobel Peace Prize Laureate Malala Yousafzai, for his tireless efforts to ensure the rights of Syrian refugee children.

-The ceremony is broadcast by the international media and reaches in excess of 150 million people worldwide.
+The ceremony is broadcasted by the international media and reaches in excess of 150 million people worldwide.

 For more information, please contact our office +31 20 2258 221 or send an email to email@example.com